Wizards win two in a row, hand Raptors 10th straight loss

 “I saw a lot of fight,” Raptors coach Darko Rajakovic said.
 “We missed a layup, we missed wide-open shots, we missed a dunk.
 Obviously guys, they want to make those shots.
 They want to make the right decisions there.
 It did not go our way tonight.”

-In addition to Poole's late contributions, Kuzma heated up and went 4 of 6 from the floor in the final minutes after starting 3 of 12 and finished with 16 points.
+In addition to Poole's late contributions, Kuzma heated up and went 4-for-6 from the floor in the final minutes after starting 3 of 12 and finished with 16 points.

 “That’s what good players do,” Wizards interim coach Brian Keefe said.
 “You find a way.
 He was missing some shots early that he usually makes, but he put his head down, got to the rim, made some big plays for us.”